Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD

 1Password: Costs and what's covered

-New users can try 1Password free for up to 30 days, but after that you'll need to choose between a personal plan — $35.88 per year for a single user — or for a family plan that covers up to 5 users for $59.88 per year.
+New users can try 1Password free for up to two weeks, but after that you'll need to choose between a personal plan — $35.88 per year for a single user — or for a family plan that covers up to 5 users for $59.88 per year.
 Any additional users on a family plan will cost you $12 per year.
 1Password has killed off its free mobile apps.

 All users get syncing of unlimited passwords across all their devices, access to accounts online and offline, a password generator, a Security Audit, security alerts, email support, 1GB of secure storage and one year of item history to restore deleted data or passwords.
 The family plan adds sharing of passwords and documents, permission controls and account-recovery tools.